 SHRA Salary Adjustments

-NC State’s Office of Human Resources has delegated authority for salary actions that fall within OSHR salary guidelines, and do not exceed a cumulative raise of 20% from the employee’s base-salary rate on the previous June 30th, provided that we have delegated authority for the career-banded title.
+NC State’s Office of Human Resources has delegated authority for salary actions that fall within OSHR salary guidelines, and do not exceed 15% of the Market Reference Range (MRR), or the market reference range of a higher competency level or maximum of the salary range, provided that we have delegated authority for the career band.
+For positions with a base salary of $135,000 or greater, up to 5% of the market reference range.

 Salary increases may be permitted for the following reasons: